sirkaushalkumar/aws/README.md

 Is a horizontally scaled, redundant, and highly available VPC component

 It performs NAT (Network Address Translation)(static one-to-one) between our Private ans Public (or Elastic) IPv4 addresses.

+It supports IPv4 and IPV6

+### Public Subnet vs Private Subnet

+### VPC Types and Introduction to Security Groups

+**VPC Types**
+- A Default VPC
+    - created in each AWS region when an AWS account is created
+    - Has default CIDR, Security Group, N ACL, and route table settings
+    - Has an Internet gateway by default
+- A Custom (non-default) VPC
+    - Is a VPC an AWS account owner created
+    - AWS user creating the custom VPC can decide the CIDR
+    - Has its own default desurity group, NACL, and Route Tables
+    - Does not have an Internet Gateway by defaut, one needs to be created if needed.

+### Security Groups

+> NIC Cards in AWS are called as **Elastic Network Interface**

+They are nothing but firewall which can allow or disallow traffic in and out.

+Anything coming in to EC2 through ENI is inbound and anything going out is outbound

+- A security group is a virtual firewall
+- It contolls traffic at the virtual server (EC@ Instnace) level
+    - Specifically at the virtual Network Interface Level
+- Upto 5 security groups per EC2 instance interface can be applied
+- **Stateful**, return traffic, of allowed inbound traffic, is allowed , even if there are no rules to allow it.
+- **Can only** permit rules, **can not** deny rules.
+- Implicit deny rules at the end
+- Security groups are associated with EC2 instances netork interfaces
+- All rules are evaluated to find a permit rule.